adlnet/xapi-profiles/xapi-profiles-structure.md

 `contextOtherActivityType` | *Optional*.
 Array of contextActivities other activity type IRIs `contextCategoryActivityType` | *Optional*.
 Array of contextActivities category activity type IRIs `attachmentUsageType` | *Optional*.
 Array of attachment usage type IRIs `objectStatementRefTemplate` | *Optional*.
 An array of Statement Template identifiers from this profile version.
-May not be used with `objectActivityType`.
-If specified, the Statement object must be a StatementRef and the Learning Record Provider MUST make it the UUID of a Statement matching at least one of the specified Statement Templates.
 `contextStatementRefTemplate`. | *Optional*.
 An array of Statement Template identifiers from this profile version.
-If specified, the Statement context statement property must be a StatementRef and the Learning Record Provider MUST make it the UUID of a Statement matching at least one of the specified Statement Templates.
 `rules` | *Optional*.
 Array of Statement Template Rules

+If a statement matches a Statement Template's determining values and uses the profile version as a category context activity, it MUST be sent as part of a Pattern or Implied Pattern.

+A Profile author MUST NOT include both `objectStatementRefTemplate` and `objectActivityType` in a Statement Template.

+The verb, object activity type, attachment usage types, and context activity types listed are called Determining Properties.

+A Learning Record Provider authoring a Statement following a Statement Template:
+* MUST include all the Determining Properties in the Statement Template.
+* MUST follow all rules in the Statement Template.
+* MUST, if objectStatementRefTemplate is specified, set the Statement object to a StatementRef with the `id` of a Statement matching at least one of the specified Statement Templates.
+* MUST, if contextStatementRefTemplate is specified, set the Statement context statement property to a StatementRef with the `id` of a Statement matching at least one of the specified Statement Templates.

 ### Statement Template Rules